 The newly formed Jail District purchased Midwest Security Housing, a private facility located in Pattonsburg, Missouri.
 The facility with everything included to operate, including the vehicles along with 10 acres, was purchased for $3.5 million.
 The name of the jail was changed and the Daviess-DeKalb Regional Jail opened on February 15, 2006.

 The jail also receives funds for renting out bed space to other agencies.
 Currently there are approximately 4 counties and 4 municipalities that are housing detainees at our facility.

-In January 2011, a new Administrator was selected for the jail.
+In January 2011, a new Director was selected for the jail.
 Mr. Bob Gray from Hamilton Missouri was given the responsibility to make improvements in safety, security, daily operations and staffing.
 Mr. Gray put into motion a way to save the taxpayers interest in the current bond by refinancing it.
 It was estimated that the bond will be paid for in 2016 with a savings in interest of over $100,000.00.
-With the leadership of Mr. Gray and hard work from staff, the bond was paid off in 2014, two years early. in February of 2016, Mr. Gray passed away and Mr. Edmon Howard Jr. of Pattonsburg was promoted from Assistant Administrator to Administrator.
+With the leadership of Mr. Gray and hard work from staff, the bond was paid off in 2014, two years early. in February of 2016, Mr. Gray passed away and Mr. Edmon Howard Jr. of Pattonsburg was promoted from Deputy Director to Director.